 Masters Co-op Program Overview

 Our master's MACS co-op students complete 8 months of paid work experience (May to December time frame for September Co-op start and January to August for January Co-op start) in appropriate fields of business, industry, government, non-profits, and academic studies.
 While completing the work experiences, students complete required learning assignments and are monitored and evaluated by the Co-op Office and their employer.
 Monitoring and evaluation will assist the student with learning and understanding themselves and the world of work.
-As with many Co-op Education programs in Canada, graduate co-op students will complete two professional development seminars, 2 work terms (8 months, summer & fall, September start or 8 months, winter & summer, January start), and our capstone course COOP 530.
+As with many Co-op Education programs in Canada, graduate co-op students will complete two professional development seminars, 1 work term (8 months, summer & fall, September start or 8 months, winter & summer, January start), and our capstone course COOP 530.

 Masters Co-op Fees: $2200.
-Each professional development seminar is $600 and each work term is $500.
+Each professional development seminar is $600 and the work term is $1000.
 Students pay the co-op fees as they register for each component of the program.
-In the first semester of starting the MACS program, MACS Co-op students complete the two professional development seminars ($600x2), and once they have secured a co-op work experience, register for their work terms in May and September ($500 x2) for a total of $2200 in Co-op fees.
-Co-op fees are in addition to tuition fees.
-Students will pay 3-credit tuition per work term in addition to their co-op work term fee.
+In the first semester of starting the MACS program, MACS Co-op students complete the two professional development seminars ($600x2), and once they have secured a co-op work experience, register for their work term ($500 x2) for a total of $2200 in Co-op fees.
+For each co-op work term, students will pay 3-credit tuition per work term, StFX additional fees, and their co-op work term fee.
 Information regarding StFX tuition and additional fees, visit student accounts webpage.

 For additional information about Co-op, please visit our Master's co-op program questions & answers.

 Work Term Sequencing - Students who start their program in September and enroll in the Co-op in September 2022